 On Wednesday, big sports and cable/streaming news broke: the National Hockey League (NHL) and ESPN reached an agreement for the sports network to be the main home for pro hockey in the United States.
 The deal’s good for the next seven years (starting with the 2021-2022 season this fall), and will see Disney (ESPN’s owner) pay the NHL $400 million annually.
 That’s up from the $1.9 billion for 10 years that the NHL’s previous home, NBC, paid in 2011.

 The NHL’s also looking for a secondary partner to also air games; the main choices for that include Fox, CBS, and their old partner NBC.
+(Update: the secondary NHL partner is Turner Sports, via TNT.
+The full schedule of games airing on TNT is available here.)

 - ABC/ESPN will air four Stanley Cup Finals, plus half of the playoffs.